White Bear Lake High School Students Walk Out After Students Receive Racist Messages

 The school district sent a message to families that said they are working with law enforcement to find out who is behind the Instagram chat.
 The message also said that racism and racist behavior will not be tolerated at the school.

-Keys said he wanted to be here, to stand with all students and show solidarity against racism.
+Keys said he wanted to stand with all students and show solidarity against racism.
 He’s hoping for positive change.

-“As a Black minority student I felt the need to speak up to everyone to tell them how I feel,” said Keys.MORE NEWS: Across Minnesota, Over 23,000 Speeding Citations Issued In Feb, March
+“As a Black minority student, I felt the need to speak up to everyone to tell them how I feel,” said Keys.MORE NEWS: Protesters Rally At Downtown Minneapolis Courthouse, Vow To Show Up Day Or Night

 The message from the district to families also said that the school is committed to ensuring a safe and respectful environment for all students.